 Find an Appeal that Corroborates the Facts

-I wasn’t going to argue the merits of his assessment of their character in their addiction, but I was armed with some facts that I knew would appeal to his pocketbook and personal security.
+I wasn’t going to argue the merits of his assessment of their character in their addiction, but I came prepared with some facts that I knew would appeal to his pocketbook and personal security.

 According to several conservative estimates, every dollar invested in addiction treatment programs yields a return of between $4 and $7 in reduced drug-related crime, criminal justice costs, theft, and financial aid to dependent children.

-Armed with the facts and research, I appealed to his pocketbook and personal security.
-I walked out with a check, and a new board member.
+After I presented the facts and research, I appealed to his pocketbook and personal security.
+I walked out with a check and a new board member.

 Use Emotional Words

 Become familiar with the degrees of these feeling words, and you can find the emotional component to add to the facts that will resonate with your reader.

 Some of you argue that an emotional appeal would work for specific causes or puppies, but won’t help in describing products, services, or events.

 Yes, it will, if you elaborate and use words that generate an emotional response in your readers.

 - “I networked with more than 300 potential clients at this event.”

 - “I gained 2 hours daily when I stopped doing this in the morning.”